 Too often we’ve heard the lament from business owners that “awards are a sham and simply not worth it.”
-We agree, you can tie yourself in knots trawling over metrics, interpreting data and writing reports.
+You can tie yourself in knots trawling over metrics, interpreting data and writing reports.
 You can get snowed down in detail as you unpack all the activities you’ve squeezed into a year of work.
 And then there’s the question of return on investment: “What exactly do we get out of this in terms of our bottom-line?”
 Lastly, there’s the anti-hero sentiment.
 Because being among the best, and telling everyone about it, is just next door to bragging.
 And in terms of reputation, being considered a tall poppy is not a favourable outcome.

 In the many years of writing and responding to these questions, we’ve had some time to think.
 And we are of the opinion that entering awards is definitely worth the effort.
 And here are a few reasons why.
 Measuring and documenting your data metrics, at least once a year, is like performing a health check for your business.
 You will learn things about your product, your customer, your team, the morphing landscape of technology and the current trends in your industry.
 At first, it may not be a crystal picture and it may generate more questions, but it’s a baseline that you can start from.
 You will create a template for measurement and you’ll get quicker and better at taking your business pulse each time.
 You’ll start to understand what’s healthy and what’s not.
 You’ll be in a better position to identify gaps in your process and strategy and it’s a small jump to creating innovation that can drive your business ahead of the competition.
 So yes, this is one benefit that is worth it.